rgreenblatt/dotfiles/README.md

 # dotfiles

-I am using the nerd fonts version of the Hack font, exa, bat, thefuck, feh, tldr, and ripgrep.
+I am using the nerd fonts version of the Hack font, exa, bat, thefuck, vimiv, tldr, and ripgrep.

 I have almost everything configured to use some variant of the gruvbox theme.